The built-in Music app on iOS works well enough, but Marvis Pro ($5/£5) – a smart Apple Music client – adds a range of powerful features into the mix.

 While we’re still waiting for Apple to implement system-wide support for Dark Mode, Marvis ships with support for a “dark theme” which can be enabled with a shake of your device.
 You’ll need to enable it in the app’s settings, but once configured, it works a treat and is perfect for late-night Apple Music listening.

-But as an Apple Music client for iPhone, Marvis offers a fantastic alternative to the built-in Music app.
-There’s no subscription fee, either – it can be yours for a one-off $4/£4.
+As an Apple Music client for iPhone, Marvis offers a fantastic alternative to the built-in Music app.
+Why not give it a try?